rovemonteux/automation_engine/README.md

 **Monteux Automation Engine**
 ====================

-**Monteux Automation Engine** is a GPLed framework for Java SE 6 or newer that implements a Lego(tm)-like modular, plug and play Automation Framework with a built-in shell and script interpreter.
+**Monteux Automation Engine** is a GPLed framework for Java SE 6 or newer that implements a Lego(tm)-like modular, plug and play Automation Framework with a localized built-in shell and script interpreter.

 The automation is based on **tasks lists** and **object stacks**, interacting with the environment via **HIDs**.